 Ruins, ruins, ruins!
-40km south of Matera in Metaponto lies the 6th century BC Greek temple called the Tavole Palatine – well, bits of it.
-The temple and archeological park show how Greek influence here gave way to Roman.
+40km south of Matera in Metaponto lies the sixth century BC Greek temple called the Tavole Palatine – well, bits of it.
+The temple and archaeological park show how Greek influence here gave way to Roman.

 To the west lies the ghost town of Craco.
 Once a wealthy village, by the 1990s landslides had forced out its 1,800 residents; today, guided tours roam its eerie caves and church.

 Head 70km north-west to Castelmezzano and Pietrapertosa – the highest hilltop village (1,088m) in the region.
 Most come for the daredevil zipwire between the two, but a Saracen fort, secret tunnel and trails into the Lucanian Dolomites are worth exploring.